BeeLazy/Cookbook/k8s/docs/en-US/Multipass-HowtoSetupArgoCDinMicroK8sOnLaptop.md

 ![ArgoCD Dashboard Synced](../../img/multipass-argocdsynced.png "ArgoCD Dashboard Synced")

 ### Clustering MicroK8s cloud <a id="clustering-microk8s-cloud"></a>
-We could have continued building on this, by adding more nodes with Multipass.
+We could have continued building on this setup, by adding more nodes with Multipass.
 Then installing MicroK8s on them and making a HA cluster.
 You can see how to do that in [this guide](MicroK8s-HowtoSetupMultinodeHighAvailabilityCluster.md).

-We will stop with MicroK8s here, tear it all down, and instead make a **Charmed Kubernetes** HA cluster on top of LXD.
+What you do next with your K8s cluster is up to you.
+Happy labbing.

 ### Cleanup MicroK8s cloud <a id="cleanup-microk8s-cloud"></a>
-First we need to list and remove resources made in this MicroK8s demo.
+To list and remove resources made in this MicroK8s demo.
 On the Multipass host remove the Multipass VM:
 ```console
 bee@multipassus:~$ multipass list
 Name                    State             IPv4             Image